 Contact an attorney in your home state.
 Every DMV has its own rules and regulations.

-Defendants have to wait one (1) year after the case ends to start the record seal process.
-But if the seat belt case was dismissed, then the defendant does not have to wait to start the record seal process.
+Defendants have to wait one (1) year after the case ends to start the record seal process.9 But if the safety belt case was dismissed, then the defendant does not have to wait to start the record seal process.10

 Safety belt violations are not deportable crimes.
 However immigration law is in a precarious state.
 Non-citizen defendants are always encouraged to seek experienced legal counsel.
 Learn more about the criminal defense of immigrants in Nevada.